-Additionally, the District reports the following nonmajor fund types:
+Additionally, the District reports the following Nonmajor Fund Types:

-The special revenue funds account for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
-The District accounts for its food service activities and student/school activities as special revenue funds.
+The Special Revenue Fund accounts for revenue sources that are legally restricted to expenditures for specific purposes (not including expendable trusts or major capital projects).
+The District accounts for its food service activities and student/school activities in special revenue funds.

-The debt service fund accounts for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.
+The Debt Service Funds account for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.

-The capital projects fund accounts for the transfers from the general fund for the acquisition of capital assets or construction of major capital projects.
+The Capital Projects Fund accounts for the transfers from the general fund for the acquisition of capital assets or construction of major capital projects.
 The District maintains nonmajor capital projects funds for various assigned purposes.